Financial reporting

 From defining objectives and selecting key metrics to designing visualizations and ensuring data accuracy, these steps will guide you in building a financial dashboard that delivers valuable insights and supports informed decision-making.

-1. Determine the type of dashboard you'd like to create
+1. Determine the dashboard you need

 As we mentioned previously, not all dashboards are the same—different dashboards focus on different metrics and cater to different target audiences.